algolia/instantsearch-ios/Readme.md

 InstantSearch family: **InstantSearch iOS** | [InstantSearch Android][instantsearch-android-github] | [React InstantSearch][react-instantsearch-github] | [InstantSearch.js][instantsearch-js-github].

-**InstantSearch iOS** is a library providing widgets and helpers to help you build the best instant-search experience on iOS with Algolia.
-It is built on top of Algolia's [Swift API Client](https://github.com/algolia/algoliasearch-client-swift) to provide you a high-level solution to quickly build various search interfaces.
+**InstantSearch iOS** is a framework providing widgets and helpers to help you build the best instant-search experience on iOS with Algolia.
+It is built on top of Algolia's [Swift API Client](https://github.com/algolia/algoliasearch-client-swift) library to provide you a high-level solution to quickly build various search interfaces.

 <!-- <img src="Example/InstantSearch.gif" width="300"/> -->